in-toto/witness/docs/attestors/oci.md

 # OCI Attestor

-The OCI attestor records information about a provided OCI image stored on disk as a tarball.
+The OCI Attestor records information about a provided Open Container Initiative (OCI) image stored on disk as a tarball.
-Information about the image's tags, layers, and manifest are collected and reported in this attestation.
+Information about the image tags, layers, and manifest are collected and reported in this attestation.

 ## Subjects